ZewdieMc/covid-19-cases/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Much appreciation goes to microverse and Space X for the availability of the API to practice.
+Much appreciation goes to microverse for the whole curriculum and [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the design.

 <p align="right">(<a href="#table-contents">back to top</a>)</p>